About ALEX EWART, PT, DPT, OCS, CSCS

 I am Alex Ewart.
 A physical therapist, coach, and athlete.

 My goal is simple.
-To get athletes back to peak performance, whether they are injured, in a rut, or feel like there is something more than can to be at their best.
+To get athletes back to peak performance, whether they are injured, in a rut, or feel like there is something more they can do to be at their best.

 Sport has been my life since I can imagine.